Using the Parquet File Format with Impala Tables

-- [SHUFFLE] selects an execution plan that minimizes the number of files being written simultaneously to HDFS, and the number of 1 GB memory buffers holding data for individual partitions.
+- [SHUFFLE] selects an execution plan that minimizes the number of files being written simultaneously to HDFS, and the number of memory buffers holding data for individual partitions.
 Thus it reduces overall resource usage for the INSERT operation, allowing some INSERT operations to succeed that otherwise would fail.
 It does involve some data transfer between the nodes so that the data files for a particular partition are all constructed on the same node.

 - [NOSHUFFLE] selects an execution plan that might be faster overall, but might also produce a larger number of small data files or exceed capacity limits, causing the INSERT operation to fail.
 Use [SHUFFLE] in cases where an INSERT statement fails or runs inefficiently due to all nodes attempting to construct data for all partitions.

 - Impala automatically uses the [SHUFFLE] method if any partition key column in the source table, mentioned in the INSERT ...
 SELECT query, does not have column statistics.
 In this case, only the [NOSHUFFLE] hint would have any effect.